 Performance & events

-The Choir has established an excellent reputation for its performances of diverse repertoire from more traditional full symphonic works through to a cappella concerts which cover a wide range of musical eras and styles from Renaissance madrigals to Choral Concertos by Bortniansky (in Russian) to African American spirituals and modern composers such as Gjeilo and Lauridsen, including a number of Australian premieres.
-Performances have included appearances for ABC Television and in prestigious festivals such as Brisbane's Cathedrals' Week and the 4MBS Classic FM Festival of Classics.
-In August 2018, with the Camerata of St John’s, the Choir will provide the live musical accompaniment to the Brisbane screening of the National Geographic’s Symphony for Our World international event.
+The choir has put extensive work into establishing a reputation for excellence in its performances of diverse repertoire, from traditional full symphonic works through to a cappella concerts.
+This array of musical eras and styles ranges from Renaissance madrigals to choral concertos by Bortniansky (in Russian) and African-American spirituals to modern composers such as Gjeilo and Lauridsen, including a number of Australian premieres.
+Performances have included appearances for ABC Television and in festivals such as Brisbane's Cathedrals' Week and the 4MBS Classic FM Festival of Classics.
+In August 2018, singing with a full symphonic orchestra, the Choir performed live musical accompaniment for the Brisbane screening of National Geographic’s Symphony for Our World on its international tour.

-The Choir performs with a range of ensembles and soloists, sometimes joining with other Brisbane choirs to participate in the performance of bigger works or events, such as Beethoven's Missa Solemnis with the Queensland Symphony Orchestra conducted by Werner Andreas Albert in 2000 for the new millenium; the Queensland Symphony Orchestra at ANZAC eve concerts in 2012 and 2013; the re-opening of Brisbane City Hall in 2013; and the Berlioz Te Deum
+The Choir performs with a range of ensembles and soloists, and collaborates with other Brisbane choirs in the performance of bigger works, such as Beethoven's Missa Solemnis with the Queensland Symphony Orchestra conducted by Werner Andreas Albert in 2000 for the new millenium; the Queensland Symphony Orchestra at ANZAC eve concerts in 2012 and 2013; the re-opening of Brisbane City Hall in 2013; and the Berlioz Te Deum with the

-The Choir’s ANZAC Day concerts have attracted a significant following in the last few years as we seek to provide a meaningful contribution to this important day in the Australian calendar.
-For 2018, the centenary year of the Armistice, we were successful in obtaining a grant which enabled the Choir to commission works from two Australian composers, Michael Leighton-Jones and Gerardo Dirié which were therefore premiered at the concert on the day.On a lighter note, the Choir has run “From Scratch” events for a number of years, where singers can come together for a day to learn a work (or parts of a work – eg Haydn’s Creation, Mozart’s Requiem) and then perform it in the evening.
-This attracts a variety ofsingers for a fun experience.
-On other occasions we have had “cafe” events where people have afternoon tea or light meal in a more informal space interspersed with the choir singing, the food and drink, along with the music, reflecting a particular theme.
+The Choir’s Anzac Day concerts have attracted a significant following and delivered a powerful emotional but uplifting dimension to this important day in the Australian calendar.
+For 2018, the centenary year of the Armistice, we were successful in obtaining a grant which enabled the Choir to commission works from two Australian composers, Michael Leighton-Jones and Gerardo Dirié, both works premiered at the concert on Anzac Day.
+The choir has also engaged professional musicians to invite singers from throughout the community to “From Scratch” events over a number of years.
+Singers from many communities can come together for a day to learn a work (or parts of a work – eg Haydn’s Creation, Mozart’s Requiem) and then perform it the same evening.
+It provides a great learning experience which is also great fun.
+The choir also stages “cafe” events where people have afternoon tea or light meal in an informal space interspersed with the choir singing, usually with music and the food and drink reflecting a particular theme.

 See Previous Seasons for information on past concerts and events.